n0tl0g1c/n0tcrypt/README.md

-the n0tcrypt is an encrypter and decrypter of a string long 1000 characters. you need to compile this file and then execute the C file using gcc on linux, mac, and windows
+the n0tcrypt is an encrypter and decrypter of a string long 1000 characters with no spaces. you need to compile this file and then execute the C file using gcc on linux, mac, and windows

 ENJOY :)